Where To Find ATMs With The Cheapest Fees In Las Vegas

-Getting your hands on your own hard-earned money can be especially pricey if you withdraw while at a casino, particularly on the Strip.
+Withdrawing cash can be especially pricey if you withdraw while at a casino, particularly on the Strip, where you can expect to pay up to $10 in fees.

-Unless you’re a US bank account holder e.g. Bank of America, and can visit a branch as a customer while in Vegas, finding a freebie is like locating a needle in a haystack.
+Unless you’re a US bank account holder e.g. Bank of America, and can visit a branch as a customer while in Vegas, finding a free ATM is going to be very difficult.

 If you travel regularly within the US, it’s worth doing your research to see if your account qualifies, as the more withdrawal points you can use, the better your chances of finding a surcharge-free one.